Table of Contents

-The examination of the eventually degenerated thyroid tissues occurs via ultrasonography, scintigraphy and fine-needle biopsy.
+The examination of the eventually degenerated thyroid tissues occurs via ultrasonography, scintigraphy, and fine-needle biopsy.

-In addition to goiter, further possible changes of the neck should be taken into consideration when a throat swelling is present.
+In addition to goiter, further possible changes in the neck should be taken into consideration when a throat swelling is present.
 They may indicate entirely different diseases, such as swollen lymph nodes or the increase in the volume of salivary glands.

 The answers are below the references.

 1. A lack of iodine cannot result in:

 - lowering of thyroid stimulating hormone (TSH) plasma concentration.

 - reduction of triiodothyronine plasma concentration.